 Launch the Windows Terminal app, select the down-arrow menu, and click “Settings.”
 Or, you can press Ctrl+, (comma) to open “Settings” directly.

 Click on the drop-down for “Default Terminal application” and choose Windows Terminal from the list.

 However, you can switch it to run a different shell profile instead.
-For that, click the drop-down for “Default profile” to choose between Command Prompt, PowerShell, Windows PowerShell, or Azure Cloud Shell.
+For that, click the drop-down for “Default profile” to choose between Command Prompt, Windows PowerShell, or Azure Cloud Shell.

 Click on the “Save” button to apply the changes you made.

 That’s it.
 After this, whenever you open the Command Prompt or PowerShell, Windows will run the Windows Terminal app.
 The Windows Terminal app isn’t just a functional upgrade over the old Console Host — you can customize how it looks, too.

 - › How to Disable the Touchscreen in Windows 11

 - › Windows 11’s Default Command Line Catches up to Mac and Linux

 - › Windows 11 Ditches PowerShell and Command Prompt by Default